aji3/xlscript/README.md

 [![Build Status](https://travis-ci.org/aji3/xlscript.svg?branch=master)](https://travis-ci.org/aji3/xlscript)
 [![Coverage Status](https://coveralls.io/repos/github/aji3/xlscript/badge.svg?branch=master)](https://coveralls.io/github/aji3/xlscript?branch=master)

-Java utility to read values in Excel sheet based on the definition in the Excel sheet itself, and evaluate the values as Groovy script if necessary.
+Java utility to read values in Excel sheet based on the definition in the Excel sheet itself, and evaluate the values as Groovy script.

 This library is a thin wrapper of [xlbean](https://github.com/aji3/xlbean), so that basic usage follows it.